-If you’re alive and reading this right now, there’s a good chance you have something very real to be disappointed about.
+If you’re alive and reading this right now, there’s a good chance you’ve been disappointed about something.

-So the question becomes — how do we deal with the disappointments in our lives?
+So the question becomes — how do we overcome the disappointments in our lives?

-Sometimes we’re wrought with disappointment because we’re tying too much of who we are to what we do.
+Sometimes we’re wrecked with disappointment because we’re tying too much of who we are to what we do.

 You are more than the visible outcome of your work.